T0astBread/onionflare/README.md

 ## Less technical explanation

 Cloudflare lets Tor Browser users in CAPTCHA-free while requiring a CAPTCHA for all other Tor connections.
-This extension emulates some of the Tor Browser's behavior (you won't notice this) to trick Cloudflare into thinking you use the Tor browser.
+This extension emulates some of the Tor Browser's behavior (you won't notice this) to trick Cloudflare into thinking you use the Tor Browser.

 ## Technical explanation